M64 motorway: History

+In June 1976, BBC Radio 4 broadcast a programme, about plans for the motorway, called Time for Action, featuring residents of the villages of Tittensor and Barlaston, to the south of Stoke, and in Checkley and Tean, Staffordshire.
+Whilst the first two villages escaped the construction of the motorway, the last two had the A564 built nearby, although both Checkley and Upper Tean were previously on the main through-route, the single-carriageway A50.
+Reporters Roger Cook and Nick Ross had investigated the four Staffordshire villages.

+Checkley and Upper Tean desperately wanted the motorway, and that section was built, but the other two villages did not want the M64, and that section of the motorway was not built.

+All purpose road replacement

 During the 1990s, the A50 between Stoke and Derby was upgraded to dual carriageway instead, following roughly the same route as the middle section of the M64.
 However, instead of terminating on the M6, the new dual carriageway terminated deep inside the urban area of Stoke on the A500, and at the eastern end, it terminated on the M1 further north than originally planned.

 Meanwhile, the M6 Toll motorway was built to ease traffic congestion north of Birmingham.